graphql-nexus/nexus-plugin-prisma/README.md

 [![CircleCI](https://circleci.com/gh/prisma-labs/nexus-prisma.svg?style=svg)](https://circleci.com/gh/prisma-labs/nexus-prisma)

 `nexus-prisma` is a Nexus plugin for bridging [Prisma](https://www.prisma.io) and [Nexus](https://nexus.js.org).
 It extends the Nexus DSL `t` with `.model` and `.crud` making it easy to project Prisma models and operations against them in your GraphQL API.
-The resolvers for these operations (pagination, filtering, ordering, and more), are dynamically created for you removing the need for traditional ORMs/query builders like TypeORM, Sequelize, or Knex.
+The resolvers for these operations (pagination, filtering, ordering, and more), are dynamically created for yo u removing the need for traditional ORMs/query builders like TypeORM, Sequelize, or Knex.
 And when you do need to drop down into custom resolvers a [`Photon`](https://photonjs.prisma.io) instance on `ctx` will be ready to serve you, the same great tool `nexus-prisma` itself bulids upon.

 ### Contents <!-- omit in toc -->